pingcap/tidb-operator/docs/local-dind-tutorial.md

 - Supported filesystem

-    If the host machine uses an XFS filesystem (default in CentOS 7), it must be formatted with `ftype=1` to enable `d_type` support, see [Docker's documentation](https://docs.docker.com/storage/storagedriver/overlayfs-driver/) for details.
+    For Linux users, if the host machine uses an XFS filesystem (default in CentOS 7), it must be formatted with `ftype=1` to enable `d_type` support, see [Docker's documentation](https://docs.docker.com/storage/storagedriver/overlayfs-driver/) for details.

     You can check if your filesystem supports `d_type` using command `xfs_info / | grep ftype`, where `/` is the data directory of you installed Docker daemon.